Promissory Notes – Definition, Types, Elements, and Points to Remember

 • A promissory note is issued under Section 4 of the Negotiable Instruments Act of 1881.

-• A promissory note issued in one Indian state can be shown in another state on the perquisite terms that the note bears a valid stamp.
+• A promissory note issued in one Indian state can be used in another state, provided that the note bears a valid stamp.
 There is no need for additional stamp duty payment.

-• A promissory note is always handwritten and incorporates important features.
+• A promissory note is a written document and incorporates important features.

 • The note must mention the promise of repayment clearly.

-• Once a promissory note has been issued, it has to be stamped as per the rules and regulations of the Indian Stamp Act.
-A common practice is using a revenue stamp on the note which is signed by the borrower.
+• Once a promissory note has been issued, it must be stamped as per the rules of the Indian Stamp Act.
+A common practice is using a revenue stamp on the note, which is then signed by the borrower.

-• If revenue stamps are unavailable, promissory notes can be issued on the stamp paper.
+• If revenue stamps are unavailable, promissory notes can be issued on stamp paper.

-• Promissory notes remain valid for a duration of 3 years from the date of execution, after which they expire and become invalid.
+• Promissory notes remain valid for 3 years from the date of execution, after which they expire and are no longer legally enforceable.

-• No maximum limit for which amount can be lent or borrowed.
+• There is no maximum limit on the amount that can be lent or borrowed via a promissory note.

-• While the signature of the witness is not a mandatory prerequisite, it is advised that the note is signed by a witness independent from the transaction in order to impart legal validity.
+• While the signature of a witness is not a mandatory prerequisite, it is advised that the note be signed by a witness independent from the transaction to strengthen its legal enforceability.

 Conclusion:

-Promissory notes are very important financial documents that give legal validity and certainty to the transaction made between two parties.
-Such two parties (borrower and lender) can be two individuals or two financial institutions and/or one individual and the other a financial institution.
-It is a paper evidence of the loan amount and outlines all important details with respect to the parties involved.
+Promissory notes are essential financial documents that provide legal validity and certainty to transactions between two parties.
+These parties (borrower and lender) can be individuals, financial institutions, or a combination of both.
+A promissory note serves as written evidence of the loan amount and outlines all important details concerning the involved parties.

 FAQs